 In 2022-23, Innovations Academy is projecting it will receive \$240,022 based on the enrollment of foster youth, English learner, and low-income students.
 Innovations Academy must describe how it intends to increase or improve services for high needs students in the LCAP.
-Innovations Academy plans to spend \$ towards meeting this requirement, as described in the LCAP.
+Innovations Academy plans to spend \$\$159,200 towards meeting this requirement, as described in the LCAP.

 Our high needs students are often our special education students.
 Those that are not special education students receive support from our teacher assistants and education consultants who are hired to perform a specialized service, such as a reading or math intervention.
+They are assessed at the start of the year and their specific needs are identified.
 We have high needs students who are academically stable but need help with behavioral, social and emotional needs.
-For those students we use social emotional interventions provided by our full time Marriage and Family Therapist and supported by our teacher assistants, teachers, office staff and administration or volunteers.
+For those students we use social emotional interventions provided by our full time Marriage and Family Therapist and supported by our teacher assistants, teachers, office staff and administration or 2022-23 Local Control Accountability Plan for Innovations Academy Page 3 of 73 volunteers.
+For those that need academic support, they receive additional support from teacher assistants, their teacher in small classroom groups using methods they have received training to implement and volunteers.